theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, 4199 days!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, 4200 days!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->A person cannot taste food unless it is mixed with saliva.
-For example, if a strong-tasting substance like salt is placed on a dry tongue, the taste buds will not be able to taste it.
-As soon as a drop of saliva is added and the salt is dissolved, however, a definite taste sensation results.
-This is true for all foods.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->The name for Oz in the "Wizard of Oz" was thought up when the creator, Frank Baum, looked at his filing cabinet and saw A-N, and O-Z; hence the name "OZ."<!--FUN FACT:END-->

 ### FrontEnd conferences and me